Last updated on October 22nd, 2013 at 11:06 am

 To accept feedback is to set yourself free.

-I want you to understand that once you start putting yourself and your dream out into the world, you have to be ready to accept feedback.
-And, whether you like hearing what people think about your work or not — you cannot grow without it.
+I want you to understand that once you start putting yourself and your dream into the world, you must be ready to accept feedback.
+Whether you like hearing what people think about your work or not, you cannot grow without it.

-What are you going to do when people review your work online on places like Amazon.com?
+What will you do when people review your work online on places like Amazon.com?
 What do you think actors do when their movie bombs at the box office and the critics rip their work to shreds?

-I believe great athletes are successful because at one point they learned that to accept the feedback of a trusted coach is the key to making their dreams come true.
-They see feedback as coming from someone who sees their potential and is willing to honestly help them bring out their best.
+I believe great athletes are successful because, at one point, they learned that accepting the feedback of a trusted coach is the key to making their dreams come true.
+They see feedback as coming from someone who sees their potential and is willing to help them bring out their best honestly.
 Successful athletes strive for excellence while learning from their mistakes.

 Accepting feedback marks the difference between an amateur and a professional.

 Yes, I know.
 I agree that there is some feedback you should ignore.
-After a while, you will begin to recognize jealousy and abusive chatter over feedback intended to help you to the top.
-How can you tell the difference between healthy feedback over words from someone trying to put you down?
+After a while, you will recognize jealousy and abusive chatter over feedback intended to help you to the top.
+How can you distinguish between healthy feedback and words from someone trying to put you down?

-I’ve had some wonderful mentor-bosses in my day and two of my favorite used to tell staff that you couldn’t come to them with a problem unless you had an idea for the solution.
-This criterion cut down on the employees only looking to complain without offering valuable feedback.
+I’ve had some wonderful mentor-bosses in my day, and two of my favorite things are telling staff that you couldn’t come to them with a problem unless you had an idea for the solution.
+This criterion reduced the number of employees who only looked to complain without offering valuable feedback.

 Good feedback is someone saying,